Howeng98/go_game_extension/README.md

   - Solve the hand occlusion problem by checking the saved global board to detect whether have any missing pieces
   - My dict need to store peices color and counter number, build a global board to store the pieces coming time.

+---
+### 04/09
+Accomplished
+  - Fix global array with eaten pieces case.

+  Future Works:
+  - PDF write eaten pieces statement
+  - Solve the hand occlusion problem by checking the saved global board to detect whether have any missing pieces

 ## References
 1. [Kifu Snap](https://www.crazy-sensei.com/?lang=en)
 2. [Pix Spy](https://pixspy.com/)